 Renters insurance typically comes with a few different types of coverage.
 The first is for personal property.
 Personal property coverage is designed to cover the cost of damages to your belongings, like your clothing, furniture and electronics.
 Depending on how much personal property you have and what your tolerance is for risk, your personal property level will vary.

 The other main coverage provided by a renters insurance policy is personal liability insurance.
 Liability coverage pays the medical bills and legal fees for someone injured on your property, if you are found at fault for their injuries.
 It can also pay for the damage you cause to someone else’s property.
 The amount of liability coverage you need will depend on a number of factors, including how many assets you have to protect and the value of those assets, if you have pets and if you frequently have visitors.
 Your landlord may require you to have a certain amount of liability coverage.

 Frequently asked questions

-What is the best renters insurance in New Jersey?
+What is the best renters insurance in Georgia?

-How do I get renters insurance in New Jersey?
+How do I obtain renters insurance in Georgia?

 Buying renters insurance differs from each provider.
 Some allow you to fill out the application online, while other companies may provide quotes by phone or in person.
 No matter how you get a quote, you will likely need to provide your name, address, the type of home you live in (single-family home, condo, apartment, etc.) and information about the type of coverage you are looking for.
 If you are uncertain about the levels of coverage you need, you may want to talk to a licensed agent.

 Renters insurance is not required by law in Georgia, but your landlord may require you to show proof of coverage before you sign a lease or move in.
 Typically, landlords are concerned only with the level of liability coverage that you carry.
 Insuring your personal belongings is generally your responsibility.